 General discussion: zinc exceedances

-It is critical to note that these springtime exceedances in the tributaries and mainstem Kenai River were observed from mainstem RM 0 to RM 23.
-This stretch of river, primarily located within a section known as the "lower river", flows through the highest concentrations of development that the Kenai River watershed experiences.
-Located throughout this development are several potential sources of copper and zinc, including thousands of homes, daily tire wear and brake use, motor oil, fertilizer and pesticides (KWF, 2017).
+It is critical to note that springtime exceedances in the tributaries and mainstem Kenai River were observed from mainstem RM 0 to RM 23.
+This stretch of river, primarily located within a section known as the "lower river", flows through the highest concentrations of development within the Kenai River watershed.
+Located throughout these developed areas are several potential sources of copper and zinc, including thousands of homes, daily tire wear and brake use, motor oil, fertilizer and pesticides (KWF, 2017).

 Over several months throughout the winter, these sources of zinc contribute fine particles that can accumulate on surfaces adjacent to these tributaries and mainstem Kenai River.
 As the season changes, the western Kenai Peninsula experiences increased rainfall and snowmelt events, particularly throughout April when KRBWQM sampling occurs.
 During a rain or snowmelt event, this build-up is likely flushed into these waterbodies as small particles, likely affecting their water quality and spiking zinc levels.
 Once suspended in the water column, dissolved metals can be transported further downstream, affecting water quality (Lewis and Clark, n.d.).
 Metals taken up by aquatic life often prove most toxic when they are in the dissolved phase (Gerhardt, 1993).
-Because of this toxicity, it remains critical that zinc monitoring continues throughout the Kenai River watershed- an area that Alaska's economy, recreation, and culture rely on and will likely continue to see increased development in coming years.
+Because of this toxicity, it remains critical that zinc monitoring continue throughout the Kenai River watershed- an area central to Alaska's economy, recreational opportinities, and culture that will likely continue to see increased development in coming years.

 In order to identify the typical duration of zinc exceedances throughout the Kenai River watershed, it is advisable that zinc is monitored throughout an expanded one-year period under average rainfall and snowmelt conditions for the area.
 This would provide further insight into when exceedances occur, which could then be related to the timing of significant events such as rainfall, snowmelt, and glacial melt, in addition to the timing of biological events like salmon smolt outmigration-a period of time when salmon are undergoing several critical physiological changes.
 Additionally, further literature review is required in order to identify the detrimental effects zinc exceedances can have on the juvenile salmon species that remain in the tributaries for another year or two.